Prompt for Spring 2014 Fifty Hour Film Contest

-Your Genre: Mystery
+Your Genre: Science Fiction

-Example Mystery Films:
+Example Scifi Films:

-- The Da Vinci Code
+- The Matrix

-- Silence of the Lambs
+- Planet of the Apes

 Your Prop: RETN Animation and/or Logo

-This animation/logo must be clearly visible in your film and incorporated into the story in some way.
+This animation must be clearly visible in your film and incorporated into the story in some way.
 RETN is our partner organization, helping us with advertising and featuring our films on their network.
 Based out of Burlington, VT, their mission is to make media and technology accessible for all students and lifelong learners to advance education and civic engagement.

 1. Robot video: https://vimeo.com/77615477